deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 HIGHER ADDRESSES
 ```

-After putting the 3rd line on the stack:
+After psuhing the 3rd line of decoded shellcode on the stack:

 ```console
 LOWER ADDRESSES